-M.Sc DATA SCIENCE SEMESTER - III SDS 803 BIG DATA ANALYTICS
+M.Sc DATA SCIENCE SEMESTER - III 20SDS 803 BIG DATA ANALYTICS

-Hours per week: 4 End Examination: 60 Marks Credits: 4 Sessionals: 40 Marks
+Hours per week: 4 End Examination: 60Marks Credits:4 Sessionals: 40Marks

-The internet, Big Data, vastly improved computational power, and a wide variety of variables are involved in complex, real-world problems led to a new set of analytic techniques and technologies.
+The internet, Big Data, vastly improved computational power, and a wide variety of variables are involved in complex, real-world problems that led to a new set of analytic techniques and technologies.
 The concept of Big Data includes massive volumes of data and huge benefits that can accrue from the analysis of it.

-- To introduce an in depth understanding of all the concepts related to Big Data. - To provide a sight into the real life implementations of Big Data solutions and problem solving in data analytics. - To provide learners with a deep and systematic knowledge of business and technical strategies for data analytics and the subsequent skills to implement solutions in these areas.
+- To introduce an in depth understanding of all the concepts related to Big Data and its uses. - To provide an insight on the underlying technologies to handle Big Data and the Ecosystem of Hadoop. - To explore the layers of Big Data Stack and YARN Functionality. - To Understand the Architecture, benefits and Properties of Hive and Pig. - To provide learners with a deep and systematic knowledge on Spark.